Odda (town)

 is a town in Ullensvang Municipality in Vestland county, Norway.
 The town is the administrative centre of the municipality and the largest urban area in the whole Hardanger district.
 The town is located at the southern end of the Sørfjorden, in a narrow valley between towering mountains and the lake Sandvinvatnet to the south.
 The large Folgefonna glacier lies just west of Odda, high up in the mountains.
 The village of Odda was declared a "town" in 2004.

-The 2.82 km2 town has a population (2019) of 4,876 and a population density of 1729 PD/km2.
+The 3.02 km2 town has a population (2025) of and a population density of 1573 PD/km2.
 The town also includes the Eitrheim area, just northwest of the town centre.
 Odda Church is located in the town centre.
 Norwegian National Road 13 is the main road going through the town.

 History

-Odda has been populated for centuries, but in the 19th century, Odda became a significant tourist destination, and it was the centre of Odda Municipality.
+Odda has been populated for centuries, but in the 19th century, Odda became a significant tourist destination, and it was the centre of Odda Municipality (which existed from 1913 until 2020).
 Visits ranged from English pioneers around 1830 to German Emperor Kaiser Wilhelm II, who visited Odda every year between 1891 and 1914.
 This led to the construction of several hotels in the town.
 Some of the main tourist attractions around Odda include the Buarbreen glacier, the nearby Folgefonna glacier, and the Hardangervidda plateau.

 The present Odda is a modern town which grew up around smelters built at the head of the Sørfjorden branch of the main Hardangerfjorden in the mid-twentieth century, drawing migrants from different parts of Norway.

 The carbide production and the subsequent production of cyanamide was started in 1908 after the hydroelectric power plant was built in nearby Tyssedal.
 The power plant provided the necessary electricity for the arc furnaces.
 The plant was the largest in the world and remained operational until 2003 when the plant was closed and sold to Philipp Brothers Chemicals Inc. The Norwegian government tried to get the site recognized together with other industrial plants as a UNESCO World Heritage Site.
 In 2010, an international report stated: What makes Odda smelteverk so important and central to the application of Norway’s hydro power sites and pioneer chemical industry as a World Heritage Site is the fact that here in an internationally unique way the physical remains of an early chemical production process are still present.

 On 1 January 2020, Odda Municipality (of which the town of Odda was part) was merged into the newly enlarged Ullensvang Municipality.

+Health care

+Odda Hospital provides health services to the inhabitants of the Hardanger region as part of the Fonna Hospital Trust.
+The ambulance station, Folgefonn DPS Odda and the municipal hospital are also located in the hospital area.
+The population can also receive health services at local health stations.